allanartuso/ngdux/libs/ngil/ui/list/README.md

-# ngdux-ui-form
+# ngil-ui-list

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ngdux-ui-form` to execute the unit tests.
+Run `nx test ngil-ui-list` to execute the unit tests.